SpecBind/specbind/docs/Page-Navigation-Binding.md

    * For Selenium there is no page base class requrement
 * Page class names must end in Page.
 So the "home" page class would be named *HomePage*
 * For CodedUI pages must have a single constructor that has a single parameter of type *Microsoft.VisualStudio.TestTools.UITesting.UITestControl*.
 This parameter should be passed to the base class constructor.
 * Pages should contain a *PageNavigation* attribute that defines the URL match for the page.
-More on this in the [[Linking Navigation|Page-Navigation-Binding#linking-navigation]] section.
+More on this in the [Linking Navigation](Page-Navigation-Binding.md) section.

 A sample page using CodedUI as a driver would look like: